ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/attribute-not-linked.md

 ## How to fix

-Specify the observed values colummn which the units or attribute column describes, e.g.
+Specify the observed values column which the units or attribute column describes, e.g.

 ```json
 {